-Tales and Travels was an exhibition of master drawings acquired for the Morgan over three decades with funds provided by the family of Sunny Crawford von Bülow.
-On view were more than eighty sheets by French, British, Italian, Dutch, Flemish, and German draftsmen from the sixteenth through the early twentieth centuries.
+Tales and Travels is an exhibition of master drawings acquired for the Morgan over three decades with funds provided by the family of Sunny Crawford von Bülow.
+On view are more than eighty sheets by French, British, Italian, Dutch, Flemish, and German draftsmen from the sixteenth through the early twentieth centuries.

-The selection was unified by a taste largely for drawings of the eighteenth century and encompasses both rococo and neoclassical traditions.
-French masters Antoine Watteau and Jean-Auguste-Dominique Ingres, and British draftsmen J. M. W. Turner and Samuel Palmer, were represented.
+The selection is unified by a taste largely for drawings of the eighteenth century and encompasses both Rococo and Neoclassical traditions.
+French masters Antoine Watteau and Jean-Auguste-Dominique Ingres and British draftsmen J. M. W. Turner and Samuel Palmer are represented.
 A particularly cohesive group, many of these drawings are highly finished, colorful, independent works of art.
-They reflect a devotion to literary and historical subjects, as well as a keen interest in landscape both familiar and foreign.
+They reflect a devotion to literary and historical subjects as well as a keen interest in landscape both familiar and foreign.

-Tales and Travels was accompanied by a fully illustrated catalogue documenting the works acquired on the fund since 1996.
-It was written by Kathleen Stuart, Assistant Curator, Drawings and Prints, The Morgan Library & Museum.
+Tales and Travels is accompanied by a fully illustrated catalog documenting the works acquired on the fund since 1996.
+It was written by Kathleen Stuart, Assistant Curator, Drawings and Prints, the Morgan Library & Museum.